The new organisation is distributed

-It is necessary to have criteria - there are no manuals of the future
+It is necessary to have criteria - there are no manuals for the future

 Finally, it is necessary to exercise humility and recognise the inability of individuals to manage so much complexity.
-Indeed, it is impossible to define precisely, and in detail, all the options that might be available, all the possibilities that may appear.
+Indeed, it is impossible to define precisely, and in detail, all the options that might be available and all the possibilities that may appear.
 It is more practical to establish guidelines for those who are close to each set of circumstances to help them make the right choices.
-No one has gone into the future and come back to explain what to do.
+No one has gone into the future and comes back to explain what to do.

 We have all made an effort to digitise

 The efforts that companies have made during the period of confinement have improved digitisation as never before.
 The technological leap, in many cases, involves the rapid digitisation of work, procedures, and internal and external communication.
 The qualitative and quantitative differences compared to the previous period are considerable.
 The pressure caused by the crisis has shaped a new society where technology is fully integrated into personal and professional relationships as well as in goods and services, not only digital but even physical.

 Hyperconnectivity, together with the speed and variability of information, will lead to rapid changes in the business context, where the importance of information as the basis for decision-making will be closely linked to immediate use.
 Nevertheless, the use of information will depend on a reasonable judgment on its application and the ability of those who receive it to make decisions.
 Decentralised business formats, flexible planning, and non-hierarchical leadership will further enhance the ability to adapt.